Geoff-eg/Website/content/en/blogs/2025 The Fediverse for Photographers.md

 ## Intro
 You probably read that title and asked yourself "what the hell is the Fediverse?" or maybe you said to yourself "oh no, not another account to signup for" - both reasonable and appropriate thoughts.
 The good news is that I've written this quick guide on what you ACTUALLY need to know, with a little extra for those that are curious.

+{{< imagepano alt="A snowy mountain scene with snow covered fir framing a distant snowy mountain" >}}
+Winter/Garibali_Winter_Pano.jpg
+{{< /imagepano >}}

 ## Whats the Fedi-what and why do I care? - The Short Pitch
 Imagine you could sign in to Facebook today, like a post your friend made on Twitter right before scrolling down to watch your favourite creators recent video they posted on YouTube - all from the same login!
 That's the Fediverse.
 A group of interconnected social medias where it doesn't matter where you login from, all your favourite people are there on your feed, and seeing your feed.

 But I already have accounts on YouTube and Instagram, why would I want another?
 Well, that's the wrong question, the question you should have been asking this whole time was "why should I need a separate login for every single social media?".
 And the Fediverse is here to fix that.
 One account to follow anyone you want from any other Fediverse platform style.

+{{< imageleft "Trees/Sunken_Aspen.jpg" "The Fediverse will even integrate with your favorite RSS feeds letting you enjoy an stream of your favourite podcasts, your local news station, or maybe a favorite blog - like this one?" >}}

 ## Quick Tips for New Users